wokket/HL7-dotnetcore/README.md

 ## Object construction

-### Create a Message object and pass raw HL7 message in text format
+### Create a Message object and pass a raw HL7 message in text format

 ````cSharp
 Message message = new Message(strMsg);